XRPLF/xrpl-dev-portal/docs/infrastructure/installation/install-clio-on-ubuntu.md

             secure_gateway = 127.0.0.1
             ```

+            {% admonition type="warning" name="Caution" %}
-            **Tip:** If you are not running Clio on the same machine as `rippled`, change the `secure_gateway` in the example stanza to use the IP address of the Clio server.
+            If you are not running Clio on the same machine as `rippled`, change the `secure_gateway` in the example stanza to use the IP address of the Clio server.
+            {% /admonition %}

-8. Enable and start the Clio systemd service.
+9. Enable and start the Clio systemd service.

     ```
     sudo systemctl enable clio
     ```

-9. Start the `rippled` and Clio servers.
+10. Start the `rippled` and Clio servers.

     ```
     sudo systemctl start rippled